billamiable/MultiCol-SLAM-Annotation/multi-frame-design.md

 **Questions**

 1. How to deal with Keyframe class that are used within Frame class?
+   - Doesn't matter, since right now we are keeping Keyframe as it was.
+And we can still compile before implementing Multi-Keyframe.

 2. What about the Multi-Frame ctor?
 Should we leave their implementation as empty?
+   - Instead, we can move all the Frame ctor to the Multi-Frame ctor since it is sth we will ultimately do.
+   - For the first phase, we can only include the above definitions; later we can add Multi-Frame specific logics.
+   - When defining the ctor for the Frame class, remember to first call the Multi-Frame ctor (reference to *univloc_tracking_module*), and then we should need to do nothing more inside Frame ctor.

 3. For all the member functions defined in Frame class, we will set the corresponding virtual function in Multi-Frame class and override in Frame class?
+   - Correct, that's what I've done.

 4. Any better way to get the first element of data member from Multi-Frame class?
 Naive way is to change all the places that used the data member to index the very first element.
+   - Still keep the data inside Frame class and use the N-times data to initialize the single-data during frame ctor.
+   - In this way, we can avoid the ugly changes that would occur everywhere.
+   - But eventually this shouldn't be a problem since we would simply remove all the frame-related parts.

+5. For map of vector, is it less inefficint than vector of vector from the memory perspective?
+For example, when it comes to data copy.
+   - To be investigated.